Kelley’s Homestead Paradigm

 Preliminary Question: Is the Property Protected Homestead?

-Before the paradigm’s branching logic begins, the threshold inquiry asks whether the property qualified as protected homestead at the moment of the owner’s death.
-This requires that all constitutional elements were satisfied: the property was owned by a natural person, the owner (or the owner’s family) occupied the property as a permanent residence, and the property fell within the size and contiguity limits of Article X, Section 4(a).
+Before the paradigm’s branching logic begins, the threshold inquiry asks whether the property qualified as protected homestead when the owner died.
+All constitutional elements must have been satisfied: the property was owned by a natural person, and the owner or the owner’s family occupied it as a permanent residence.
+The property must also fall within the size and contiguity limits set out in Article X, Section 4(a).

 If the property was not protected homestead at death, the analysis stops.
 The property enters the probate estate as a general asset, available to pay the decedent’s debts.
 This can happen when the owner had abandoned the property, when the property was titled in an entity that cannot hold homestead (such as an LLC), or when the property exceeded the acreage limits without qualifying for the contiguity exception.